anaseto/boohu/README.md

 aiming for very short games, almost no character building, and simplified inventory management.

-You somehow ended up in Hareka's Underground, and in order to leave, you have to find some magical stairs deep in the Underground.
-Along the way, you will collect treasures, as well as various helpful items.
+Every year, your village sends someone to collect medicinal simella plants in the Underground.
+This year, the duty fell upon you, and so here you are.
+Your heart is teared between your will to be as helpful as possible to your village and your will to make it out alive.
+Deep in the Underground, some magical stairs will lead you back to your village.
+Along the way, you will collect simellas, as well as various helpful items.
 You will also encounter monsters, fight against them, or run away from them when you can…

 ![boohu intro screen](https://raw.githubusercontent.com/anaseto/boohu/master/img/intro-screen.png)